microdotblog/indie-microblogging/Part 3/Microformats.md

 It's usually the simple formats that have the best chance to succeed.

-Microformats is a way to add metadata to a simple web page without creating a new format.
+Microformats provide a way to add metadata to a simple web page without creating a new format.
 The metadata is in the HTML itself instead of alongside it.
 It doesn't attempt to be as comprehensive as RDF, and so because of its simplicity it's lightweight enough to add directly to HTML.

 It also fulfills a core IndieWeb principle to prioritize what people actually see.
 From the IndieWeb's [principles page][14]: